MohGovIL/Ramzor/README.md

     digital signature, using the MoH public key.

-5. As a part of control enhancement of the Certificate validity timeframe, IL MoH will also publish a daily updated Certificate Revoke List.
+5. As a part of control enhancement of the Certificate validity timeframe, IL MoH will also publish a daily updated Certificate Revocation List.

 <!-- -->

-2. Revoke list will be based on two kinds of batch numbers – a coarse batch and a fine batch number.
+2. Revocation list will be based on two kinds of batch numbers – a coarse batch and a fine batch number.
 In cases where one or more batch numbers appears in the published revoke list then the official MoH App will recognize these batch related Certificates as invalid.